lionelbarrow/ghostman/README.md

 Ghostman is an easy-to-use, easy-to-test email client for Go.
 It currently is mostly a wrapper around `sendmail`.

+Ghostman is not ready for production use yet.

 ### Usage

 ```go